uyuni-project/uyuni-rfc/accepted/000070-cluster_awareness.md

 2. opening a connection to the provisioning node using agent forwarding (`ssh -A`)

 The connection must be opened before executing any action that might require connecting to the cluster nodes.
 E.g. joining a node, getting the cluster status, etc.
-The server must retrieve the value of the `SSH_AUTH_SOCK` environment variable and inject into subsequent `state.apply`s as a pillar.
+The server must retrieve the value of the `SSH_AUTH_SOCK` environment variable and inject it into subsequent `state.apply`s as a pillar.

 The salt state corresponding to the action must ensure the `SSH_AUTH_SOCK` environment variable is set correctly to allow access to the forwarded agent.